andyshora/mck-hackathon/README.md

 McKinsey Hackathon - Stack Exchange API Node OAuth Demo
 ===

+## Get here via a Short URL
+- http://tiny.cc/stackapi will take you to this page!

 ## Prerequisites
 - Install node
 - This has been tested on OSX using node v4.2.2